ANURAGTIGGA/data-grabber/README.md

 1. A basic overview of your project.

-    This is a web-based application capable of running your own SQL queries or making use of some pre defined queries to fetch data and display the results on the output panel.
+    This is a web-based application capable of running your own SQL queries or making use of some pre-defined queries to fetch data and         display the results on the output panel.
+    You can easily switch between custom queries and pre-defined queries through a tab on the header.
-    For better visibility and user experience we have 2 modes of display - list and grid You can easily switch between custom queries and pre-defined queries through a tab on the header.
+    For better visibility and user experience we have 2 modes of display - list and grid, available through a toggle switch.
+    I have tried to add meaningful error handling.

+    This app is capable of handling large data in the UI due to the use of lazy loading.

-2. The JavaScript framework you chose, along with any major plugins or packages you installed.
+3. The JavaScript framework you chose, along with any major plugins or packages you installed.

     framework/library used
         React JS
     major packages used
         react-infinite-scroll-component - for lazy loading of data

-3. The page load time of your application, and how you measured this time.
+4. The page load time of your application, and how you measured this time.

-4. Any optimisations you did to decrease the load time or increase performance.
+5. Any optimisations you did to decrease the load time or increase performance.

     performance -
     Rendering of large list of data can freeze/block the UI and reduce performance.